Since the first Survivors at the Summit in 1996, we have made the journey to the summit annually to support those impacted by cancer.

 Now officially known as “Survivors at the Summit”, the journey to King’s Peak continued for at least ten years.
 In 1998, Snowbird offered the use of Hidden Peak as a second Summit location, for those who were unable to make the arduous, three-day journey to King’s Peak.

-The trademark yellow Tribute Flags - donated by Jack Kirkham of Kirkham’s Sporting Goods and Springbar Tents, and screen-printed by students at Skyline High School - were displayed at the summit of Hidden Peak and the Celebration of Life became an annual summer tradition through 2023.
+The trademark yellow Tribute Flags - donated by Jack Kirkham of Kirkham’s Sporting Goods and Springbar Tents, and screen-printed by students at Skyline High School - were displayed at the summit of Hidden Peak, and the Celebration of Life became an annual summer tradition from 1998 through 2023.